pd2afconverter/pd2afconverter.github.io/pages/development.md

 What is new in the Milestone 1 PD2AF version 1.0:
 1. The code is written in Lisp programming language and is accessible on [GitHub](https://github.com/pd2af/converter).
 1. Added pattern recognition for removing "intermediate" complexes.
-1. Added pattern recognition for some types of inhibition shown in details without using the _inhibition_ arc.
+1. Added pattern recognition for so-called "hidden" inhibition when events are shown in details without using the _inhibition_ arc.